-Enterprise:
+- Enterprise Portfolio only assessment:

 - Marketing

 - Sponsorship

-- Digital Media
+- o Digital Media

 - Sustainability

 - Document Presentation

 - Team Identity

+- Overall Team Identity

 - Pit Display

-- Design Process
+- Design Process - Content

-- Content

-Refer to the Project Management and Enterprise score cards for detailed point scoring and key performance indicator information.
+Refer to the Enterprise scorecard for detailed point scoring and key performance indicator information.

-Each team must prepare a Project Management & Enterprise portfolio and pit display as per ARTICLE C2.11.
-Most importantly, teams need to read the Project Management & Enterprise judging score card carefully to ensure that all areas to be assessed are included within the context of their Project Management & Enterprise portfolio and pit display.
+Each team must prepare one (1) Enterprise portfolio and Pit Display as per ARTICLE C2.11.
+Most importantly, teams need to read the Enterprise judging scorecard carefully to ensure that all areas to be assessed are included within the context of their Enterprise portfolio and Pit Display.

 It is each team's decision how and where each area is presented.
 Teams should be mindful of the time constraints of judging when making these decisions.